I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 After I lived in a moldy home, I became extremely sensitive to any environmental mold and mycotoxins (toxic metabolites produced by mold).

-I now use this BlueAir HEPA filter in my apartment.
-The charcoal filter removes any mold spores and smoke that may be in the air.
+I now use this air filter in my apartment.
+It removes any mold spores and smoke that may be in the air.

 Low amounts of mycotoxins are often found in some seemingly healthy foods, such as tea, nuts, coffee and chocolate.
 So if you’re sensitive to mycotoxins like I am, you’ll likely experience brain fog and fatigue after eating low-quality versions of these foods.
 I recommend finding the freshest, highest-quality, organic versions of these foods.